 Finance (Corporate Finance) (MSc)Back

 The objective of the MSc Finance (Corporate Finance) is to produce graduates who can contribute immediately in the corporate finance industry.
-As a participant on the course, you will focus on developing your analytical and professional skills, culminating in either a real-life corporate finance consultancy project or a corporate internship.
+As a participant on the course, you will focus on developing your analytical and professional skills, culminating in either a corporate finance project or a corporate internship.

 The course has been designed in conjunction with an industry course board to ensure it meets the corporate finance skills needs of employers.
 Upon completion of the MSc Finance (Corporate Finance), you can expect to have excellent career prospects with business advisory, consultancy, corporate investment banking and venture capital firms.